superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 ## Bonus uses for standby Machines

 A standby Machine doesn't need to be a copy of the Machine it's watching.
-You can configure the standby Machine to run with any image you like when a watched Machine becomes unavailable.
-The standby Machine could run a recovery script, trigger alerts, or anything else.
+You can configure the standby Machine to run with any image you like when a watched Machine becomes unavailable; you can use it to run a recovery script, trigger alerts, or anything else.
 You can create a standby Machine for any Machine, including one with services.

 To create a standby Machine from a different image:

 ```
 fly machine run <image> --standby-for <machine-id>
 ```

+## Benefits and cost of multiple Machines

+**Resiliency:** Your app won't fail when a single host fails because another Machine will start up to take over app requests or tasks.

+**Performance:** Machines are really fast to start and stop.
+If your app has a lot of users, or bursts of high usage, then the Fly Proxy can load balance requests and automatically stop and start Machines based on traffic to your app.
+Keep one or more Machines running all the time if your app needs even faster first response times.

+**Cost**: You pay only for rootfs when Machines aren't running, not for CPU and RAM.
+Machine rootfs is [cheap](/docs/about/pricing/#stopped-fly-machines), like 18 cents a month for an average Elixir app that uses 1.2 GB of rootfs.